web3group/demand-workflows/my-website/docs/visited-website/visited-paid-ad.md

 ---

 # Visited website by Paid Ad
 Driving traffic to your website without conversions is like having a store full of people, but none is actually buying from you.
-This is 100% automated once setup.

-So, how to turn this frustrating experience into new business opportunities?
+Imagine you are now paying for each click and left in the Dark Funnel, well Demand will change that.
+Time to uncover your Dark Paid Funnel!

 In this guide, you’ll get 3 workflow templates that will help you identify your website visitors & add them straight to your Demand campaign so that you can turn your traffic into $$$!